rob-vh/pyracf_browser/README.md

 After installing this pyracf, edit file main.toml:

-* specify the path to pyracf (unless you have pyracf installed from a fully fledged pypi, then leave this value empty)
+* specify the path to pyracf (unless you have pyracf installed from a fully fledged pypi, then leave this value empty or comment it out)

 * specify a path to a RACF (IRRDBU00) unload file